Kealakekua Bay

 Papakolea’s distinctive coloring is from olivine, a soft green sand produced from the breaking down of the surrounding cinder cone.
 Olivine is a common mineral that crystallizes from magma that is rich in magnesium and low in silica during the cooling process.
 Containing iron and magnesium, Olivine is also known as Peridot when translucent and of precious gem quality.
 Heralded as “Hawaiian Diamond” Olivine is markedly found in Oahu’s famous Diamond Head landmark as well.

 The beach is surrounded by pasturelands and is only accessible by foot.
-Papakolea Green Sand Beach requires a 5.5-mile round-trip hike with an elevation gain of only 275 feet, so it’s not a difficult trek, but the terrain is uneven, so hiking shoes are recommended.
-You will also want to bring along plenty of water and snacks as there are no amenities in the area.
+Papakolea Green Sand Beach requires a 5.5-mile round-trip hike with an elevation gain of only 275 feet, so it’s not a difficult trek, but the terrain is uneven, so hiking shoes are recommended and it is hot and windy along the coast.
+You will want to bring along plenty of water and snacks as there are no amenities in the area.
 Park at the trailhead and head northeast to hike the 2.8 mile coastal trail to the beach.
-The beach area is very steep so use the existing trail to make your way down.
+The beach area is very steep so use the existing trail to make your way down and take your time.
 Traversing the hot, windy topography requires a bit of work, however, the incredible views and unique destination more than makes up for the effort.

 With the dirt road to the beach being very rutted and nearly impassable in sections due to both vehicular traffic and erosion, the Department of Hawaiian Home Lands has restricted motorized vehicles in the area.
-You absolutely should not take your vehicle on this road, it is against all car rental contracts, and will likely end in a costly extraction and possibly a fine, as it is also illegal.
-There are often locals in the area with off road vehicles who will offer to take you to or from the beach for a small cash fee, while very common, this service is now against the rules too.
+You absolutely should not take your rental vehicle on this road, it is against all car rental contracts, and will likely end in a costly extraction and possibly a fine, as it is also illegal.
+There are often locals in the area with off road vehicles who will offer to take you to or from the beach for a small cash fee, usually $20-$30 per person.

 The green sand beach is great for photography, sightseeing and relaxing on the shore.
 Hiking and bird watching are favorite activities in the area too.
 The surf is quite strong along the southern, ocean-facing shore of the Big Island so swimming can be dangerous.
 Be extremely careful and mind changing conditions should you venture into the water here.
 Please remember to take only what you brought with you, pack your garbage out and don’t take any of the green sand with you.